a historian's perspective

 From Sept 08 to Mar 09, people were not committing suicides en masse, but then again not everybody were out of a job from 1 night to the next all at practically the same time.
 Furthermore, 2 giant industries—the airlines and cruise ships—were not on their knees like now.
 But, thats where that blasted Washington DC Bill becomes so important, to help those in need before families and individuals become desperate in terms of financial matters.
 Why?
 Because as the medical experts tell us, everybody has to hold on till that so-called curve flattens out.
 That may seem invisible but, it is no theory.
 And, I think each state will have it’s own curve.
 It is a killer, in various degrees.
 The American people can hold out and must, for the sake of getting a hold of this invisible enemy, and then, and only then can they be able to whip it.

-The pressure will fall mainly on the people of 5 big states.
+The pressure will fall mainly on the people of 7 big states.
 If they can hold, the rest can to.
-Why 5?
-Simply stated, they have the most populace that are like getting hit big time NOW.
+Why 7?
+Simply stated, they have the most populace and they will be getting hit big time, I surmise.

 New York and California.

-They are followed by Illinois.
-NJ.
+They are followed by Illinois, Massachusetts, Michigan and NJ.
 And, Washington because they got hit the first.
-(Note, all the above 5 states have a lot of people who are tied into the airline and cruise industries).
+(Note, all the above 7 states have a lot of people who are tied into the airline and cruise industries).

 Health wise, moreover, the number of infected folks in those states is not showing signs of anything approaching a stableness.
 Also, for many, to those out of work who are hoping for a steady pay check by next week it may seem like a million miles away.
 It is one thing to hit a peak, and its another if the downward road will form a nice and fast road and with no hick-ups.
 You are talking about people’s lives and a whole lot of people, not just some dum numeric statistic on your desk that you got to memorize for a quiz.
 The recovery phase will be a very important human element, we—those of us who are healthy and with some sort of income—have got to show caring, compassion and the old American spirit that it can be done.
 Having a good paycheck will definitely help, too.